 In 1966, the Starr County Farm Workers Strike began when the farm workers in Rio Grande City, Texas, demanded a raise in wages.
 The workers from a farm called “La Casita” went on strike at the height of melon season, because they wanted a minimum wage of $1.25 an hour.
 The workers earned between forty cents and eighty-five cents an hour, averaging about seventy cents an hour.

-According to historian Richard Bailey, the workers struck when Eugene Nelson, a worker from the National Farm Workers Association, arrived.
-The National Farm Workers Association had previously won their first contract from the Schenley farms in Delano, California after a strike that lasted seven months.
+According to historian Richard Bailey, the workers struck when Eugene Nelson, an organizer from the National Farm Workers Association, arrived.
+The NFWA, famous for leaders Cesar Chavez and Dolores Huerta, had previously won California farmworkers their first contract from the Schenley farms in Delano, California after a strike that lasted seven months.
 Once Nelson arrived in Rio Grande City, a strike in the melon fields began on June 1, 1966.
-The workers then “demanded” the raise of minimum wage.
+The workers then demanded the raise of minimum wage.

-The Rio Grande Farm workers went on strike because they wanted fair treatment and according to John Spragens Jr., they wanted “a decent wage for a decent day’s work.”
+The Rio Grande Farm workers went on strike because they wanted fair treatment.
+According to John Spragens Jr., they wanted “a decent wage for a decent day’s work.”
 Being a part of a union gave the workers a voice and a place to belong.
-According to James C. Harrington the Rio Grande Farm Workers “strike was the first major civil rights event” to take place in Texas in the late 1960’s.
+According to James C. Harrington, the Rio Grande Farm Workers “strike was the first major civil rights event” to take place in Texas in the late 1960′s.